ome/infrastructure/ansible/roles/network/README.md

 Set up custom network interface configurations for a server.

 Role Variables
 --------------

-- `networkifaces`: A list of dictionaries, one per network device, of network parameters which will be substituted into `templates/etc-sysconfig-network-scripts-ifcfg.j2`.
+- `network_ifaces`: A list of dictionaries, one per network device, of network parameters which will be substituted into `templates/etc-sysconfig-network-scripts-ifcfg.j2`.
-- `networkifaces[].device`: The device name.
+- `network_ifaces[].device`: The device name.
 All other fields are optional, see the template for details.
-- `networkifaces[].bondmaster`: If specified this NIC will be part of a bonded interface.
+- `network_ifaces[].bondmaster`: If specified this NIC will be part of a bonded interface.
 If the `device` name matches `bondmaster` it will be set as the master, otherwise it will be a slave of `bondmaster`.
+- `network_delete_ifaces`: A list of network device names to be removed.

 Example Playbook